The 8 best punk covers of Disney songs

 After being bounced around for some time, the Jim Henson Company along with the Muppets, like most things in life, ended up being purchased by Disney.
 That puts this classic song about freaking out about the illusion of rainbows on the list.

-While seemingly a song about the power of hopes and dreams, I think this is actually about a delusional person who is losing there mind.
-Here's the key lyric, with zero alterations:
+While seemingly a song about the power of hopes and dreams, I think this is actually about a delusional person who is losing their mind.
+Here’s the key lyric, with zero alterations:

 Have you been fast asleep